West Lothian: Air

 West Lothian has no airport or airfields in current operation.
 The county has a few historic airfields, now defunct, including a temporary airfield that once existed in Bathgate.
 While the village of Kirknewtown is inside West Lothian, the nearby RAF Kirknewton airfield lies inside the boundary of Edinburgh.
 The nearest airport in operation to West Lothian is Edinburgh Airport.

 Education

 West Lothian has 11 secondary schools, 12 special schools, 67 primary schools, and 60 nurseries.
 While West Lothian has no university, further and adult education facilities are provided at West Lothian College based in Livingston.
 The college has sports facilities, a library, a training restaurant for hospitality students, and a salon/spa.
 The college provides educational services to over 8,000 students a year and has 350 staff.

 Scotland's Rural College (SRUC) has a campus in Livingston at Oatridge, near Ecclesmachan providing courses on subjects such as agriculture, veterinary medicine, conservation, horticulture, and landscaping.
+The Scottish Institute of Theatre, Dance, Film and Television has its main educational campus in Livingston.

 West Lothian has 14 public libraries.
 A local and regional history library which includes items on the history of West Lothian and Linlithgowshire is located in Linlithgow.